Gift Guides · Baby Shower

 Some of the best baby shower gifts are objects — things that sit in the room and quietly become part of the visual world the child grows up in.
 These work not because they are aggressively neutral, but because they are designed well enough that the color family doesn’t matter.

-Gathre’s Mini+ mat in Linen is waterproof, easy to clean, and the kind of object that sits on a living room floor and actually looks like it belongs there.
+Gathre’s Mini+ mat in a neutral colorway is waterproof, easy to clean, and the kind of object that sits on a living room floor and actually looks like it belongs there.
 Used for play, feeding, and the occasional diaper change.
-Stays in use until the child is past needing it and the parents miss it.

 “The best gifts are useful.